richafnu/Viva/Viva/engage/eac-answers-importer.md

 1. Review the [file requirements](#file-requirements) to ensure a successful import.
 1. Go to your community landing page, and select the Answers Intelligent Importer access point.
 1. When prompted, select and upload a file from your device.
-    If the import was successful, Answers Intelligent Importer generates a list of question-and-answer pairs from the content.
+    If the import is successful, Answers Intelligent Importer generates a list of question-and-answer pairs from the content.

     :::image type="content" source="../media/engage/admin/select-answer-pairs.png" alt-text="Screenshot shows the AI generated list of questions and answers that you can choose to edit and then import.":::